 Nurturing Thursday was started by Becca Givens and seeks to “give this planet a much needed shot of fun, support and positive energy.”
 Visit her site to find more Nurturing Thursday posts and a list of frequent contributors.

 Reluctance to help was one thing; a flat refusal was quite another.
 Woods couldn’t make any sense of it.
 Although he did not actually say so, it must have shown on his face because Hioki gave an exasperated sigh.
-Sitting back down in his desk chair, Hioki turned it to face his visitor and indicated with an abrupt hand gesture that Woods should take a guest chair in the corner, which he did.
+[This is Part 23.
+Continue reading this installment, or read the story from the beginning.]

 I’ve never been among those who hurry out and buy pumpkin spice products as soon as they show up on the store shelves in late August, but I can understand the feeling.
 As the season changes and the days get shorter and darker, we need to surround ourselves with fun little things to keep us feeling cheerful, even on stormy afternoons when we can’t get out and do much.